openaustralia/alavetelitheme/README.md

 > the Housing and Urban Development (Administrative Arrangements) Act 1995 and
 > reports to the Minister for Housing and Urban Development.

+#### Short name

+You can add abbreviated version of the authority’s name as it’s *short name*.
+These are really useful because the common name for an agency might not be it’s full formal name.
+For example, people commonly search “ABS” when looking for the “Australian Bureau of Statistics”.

+It’s very important to only add acronyms or abbreviations that people *really* do use.
+These are displayed on authority pages and lists of authorities, and having lots of irrelevant short names adds unnecessary noise to the page.

 ### Jurisdictions

 A unique aspect of Right To Know compared to other Alaveteli installations is